-When a defective product injures or kills a consumer, it can make big news and garner a tremendous amount of public attention.
+When a defective product injures or kills a consumer in Riverside County, or across the nation, it can make big news and garner a tremendous amount of public attention.
 Each year, approximately 34 million people are hurt or killed by defective products.
 These accidents cost more than $12 billion to address, treat, and remedy annually.
 Tens of thousands of product liability lawsuits are filed in the United States every year.
 But unfortunately, not all defective products are recalled or taken off the market in time to prevent other innocent consumers from being seriously hurt or killed.

 If you’d like to know more about products liability law and lawsuits against the manufacturer or supplier of a product that’s defective, please read the following.

 A products liability lawsuit is a type of civil lawsuit filed against the maker of a product.
 In a products liability lawsuit, the plaintiff claims that he or she (or a group of people) were injured or damaged by a product that was defective or not suitable for the use it was advertised for.
 These suits are often class action lawsuits, which means that a group of people who have the same claims against a particular defendant file a lawsuit jointly against that defendant.
 The Riverside product liability attorneys at Estey & Bomberger, LLP can help you with your case every step of the way.